 At the beginning he only sat still for a moment.
-His kingdom was vast and beautiful, but he was the only one left to enjoy its beauty.
+His kingdom was vast and beautiful, but he was the only one left to enjoy it.
 He sat still for just a moment and relaxed for the first time in what had actually been years.
 He didn’t mind sitting still.

 After that he sat still for many moments.
-So many moments, in fact, that after awhile he no longer felt as royal as he once had.
+So many moments, in fact, that after a while he no longer felt as royal as he once had.
 His land was so vast, and he was so small.
 He sat still for so long that he forgot how to move.

-Eventually he no longer cared to move, he was content sitting still and watching, his eyes trained on the horizon at sunrise and welcoming the stars after sunset.
-He no longer smiled or breathed or enjoyed, he simply sat.
-The trees around him began to grow and the dirt and the leaves and the wind and the rain stuck to his back which was turned to protect his eyes from the elements.
+Eventually he no longer cared to move.
+He was content sitting still and watching, his eyes trained on the horizon at sunrise and welcoming the stars after sunset.
+He no longer smiled or breathed or enjoyed; he simply sat.
+The trees around him began to grow, and the dirt and the leaves and the wind and the rain stuck to his back, which was turned to protect his eyes from the elements.

-Most days the fumes from their cars rose and hurt his eyes that he wished so desperately he could close.
-He could feel the stains of the chemicals on his face and the way the clouds cried acid when it rained.
-His animals ran away to make space for the men and their families, and eventually even the fish in the river no longer swam.
-Occasionally he would hear his birds sing in the trees that now were surrounded by paved paths.
+Most days the fumes from their cars rose and stung his eyes, which he wished so desperately he could close.
+He could feel the stains of the chemicals on his face and how the clouds cried acid when it rained.
+His animals ran away to make space for the human families, and eventually fish no longer swam in the rivers.
+Occasionally he would hear his birds sing in the trees, which were now surrounded by paved paths.

 One night he cried a single tear for what was lost and closed his eyes because he no longer wanted to sit still and watch.
 He wished he could remember how mountains moved.

 This piece has been published in Teen Ink’s monthly print magazine.